stlouiss/exploratory-data-analysis/README.md

 I am storing in this repository two CSV files of economic data, cited below.

-Use case: exploratory data analysis in Google Colab for a data analytics assignment in an online university course.
+Use case: purely educational.
+(Exploratory data analysis in Google Colab for a data analytics assignment in an online university course.)

 These materials are available to the public via FRED as of 2025-07-29.